Dani3lSun/apex-websocket-notify-bundle/README.md

 And of course you find a APEX export (demo_app.sql) of it in [../apex/](https://github.com/Dani3lSun/apex-websocket-notify-bundle/tree/master/apex) folder.
 To use it just import the app and then go through the installation steps below.
 Under Shared Components --> Edit Application Definition --> Substitutions Strings, set "G_WS_SERVER_HOST" to the hostname or ip address and "G_WS_SERVER_PORT" to the port of your node notification server.

+The demo includes all plugins and shows the most common preferences and possibilities.

 ## Changelog